-Assume $f\colon I\to J$ is a homomorphism of finite type between an upper semilattice $I$ and a poset $J$.
+Assume $f\colon I\to J$ is a homomorphism of finite-type between an upper semilattice $I$ and a poset $J$.
 In this case, the only assumption we need to make about $\mathcal{C}$ is that it has an initial object $e$.
 Under these assumptions the fibers of $f\!\!\leq$ can be described using the transfer.
-Both functors, the transfer $f^!\colon J_\ast\to I_\ast$ and $f\!\!\leq\colon J\to J[f]$, fit into the following commutative diagram:
+Both functors, the transfer $f^!\colon J_\ast\to I_\ast$ and $f\!\!\leq\colon J\to J[f]$, fit into the commutative diagram:

 where $V(f\leq a):= f^!(a)=\bigvee_{I_\ast}(f_{\ast}\leq a)$.
 According to Proposition~\ref{asfadfhgfgmn}.(6), $V\colon J[f]\to I_\ast$ is a monomorphism.
 Since $f\!\!\leq$ is a surjection, $V$ is a poset isomorphism between $J[f]$ and the image $f^!(J)\subset I_\ast$.
 Moreover, the fibers of $f\!\!\leq$ can be expressed using the fibers of the transfer: